dhis2/dhis2-docs/src/developer/web-api/new-tracker.md

 > **NOTE**
 >
-> - These endpoints currently only support `JSON`, but `CSV` will be supported in the near future.
+> - All these endpoints currently support `JSON`, `CSV` os only supported by only Tracked Entities and Events.
 >
 > - These endpoints adopt the new naming convention documented in **[Changes in the API](#Changes-in-the-API)**
 >